Greater and lesser magic: Greater magic

 Greater magic is a ritual performed in order to focus one's emotional energy for a specific purpose.
 These rites are based on three major psycho-emotive themes, including compassion (love), destruction (hate), and sex (lust).
 These rituals are often considered to be magical acts, with LaVey's Satanism encouraging the practice of magic to aid one's selfish ends.
 Much of Satanic ritual is designed for an individual to carry out alone; this is because concentration is seen as key to performing magical acts.
 The ritual is referred to as an "intellectual decompression chamber", where skepticism and disbelief are willfully suspended, thus allowing the magicians to fully express their mental and emotional needs, holding back nothing regarding their deepest feelings and desires.
-LaVey listed the key components to successful ritual as: desire, timing, imagery, direction, and "The Balance Factor" (awareness of one's own limitations).
+LaVey listed the key components to successful ritual as: desire, timing, imagery, direction.
 LaVeyan rituals sometimes include anti-Christian blasphemies, which are intended to have a liberating effect on the participants.
 In some of the rituals, a naked woman serves as the altar; in these cases it is made explicit that the woman's body itself becomes the altar, rather than have her simply lying on an existing altar.
 There is no place for sexual orgies in LaVeyan ritual.
 Neither animal nor human sacrifice takes place.
 Children are banned from attending these rituals, with the only exception being the Satanic Baptism, which is specifically designed to involve infants.